josevazquez/LMErrorKit/README.markdown

 ## Description

-The user provides a callback to handle an error and wraps it with an instance of an LMErrorHandler.
-These handlers can then be pushed to a thread specific stack managed by an LMErrorManager singleton.
+An LMErrorHandler is the basic building block of the system.
+Each instance wraps around a user provided callback.
+When an LMErrorHandler receives the handlerError: message, it calls that callback.
+The programer can supply a callback of just about any type (selector, function, block or delegate.)

+Once the programer creates a handler, it can be given to the LMErrorManager singleton to be pushed to the current thread's stack.
+Newly added handlers will be added to the top of the stack.
+When an application begins, it can add a general catch-all type handler.
+Such a handler could simply use NSLog() to dump the error and call abort() (As a matter of fact, the system does just that by default if there are no handlers available.)
+A more elaborate handler could notify the user and perhaps send an error report to a server.

+As the application progresses, more handlers can be added to the stack to handle more specific errors.
+Once the scope of a handler has come to an end, the programer can pop the handler off the stack.

-When an error is triggered it is reported to the LMErrorManager singleton.
-The singleton then works it's way down the handler stack.
-It asks each handler in turn to deal with the error.
-If a handler can't deal with the error is passes and the manager invokes the next handler down the stack.
+When an error is posted, the LMErrorManager receives it and works it way down the stack.
+It will invoke handleError: on each handler in the stack until can handle the error.
+A handler, that can not handle an error simply returns a value of kLMPassed.

+In addition to handling errors, LMLog uses LMErrorKit to post logs.
+This logging system uses levels compatible with those of syslog.
+Much like errors, the programer can add handlers to deal with logs.
+For example, depending on the programer's needs logs could be sent to NSLog(), sent over the network or added to the database.
+(NOTE: The dedicated stack for dealing with things like logs is not currently implemented.)

 ## Quick Example